How To Find The Right Surf Camp For Me

 5. Are you traveling by yourself, as a couple or as a group of friends?

 This might affect your choice of surf camp type.
 “All-inclusive packages” or “Surf Travel trips” usually have a specific start and end date.
 This is great if you travel by yourself, as you might meet new travel friends right from the start.
-A surf hostel could be a great choice if you are a backpacker on a budget, or a younger traveller looking to find new friends to surf and party.
+A surf hostel could be a great choice if you are a backpacker on a budget or a younger traveller looking to find new friends to surf and party with.
 If you’re travelling as a couple, then it might be the privacy you’re looking for, so you could ask how many people are living at the camp.

 Surf with us